 Red Leicester performing at the Community Choirs Festival in Stratford (1st April 2017):

-Videos of Red Leicester performing four songs at the national Street Choirs Festival in Leicester in 2016: You’ve Got a Friend, Walking Into Battle With the Lord, We Will All Go Together When We Go and Feeling Good.
+Videos of Red Leicester performing four songs at the Street Choirs Festival in Leicester in 2016: You’ve Got a Friend, Walking Into Battle With the Lord, We Will All Go Together When We Go and Feeling Good.

-Photographs of Red Leicester members at the national Street Choirs Festival in Hebden Bridge in 2014.
+Photographs of Red Leicester members at the Street Choirs Festival in Hebden Bridge in 2014.

-A video of Red Leicester performing at the national Street Choirs Festival in Aberystwyth in 2013.
+Red Leicester performing at the Street Choirs Festival in Aberystwyth in 2013.